1. Emerald Lake Crested Butte

 5. Berry Patch Farms Brighton

 When spring finally arrived and the weather started to finally warm up I started dreaming of summer berries.
 I cannot wait to re-visiting my favorite local farmers again this year, and hopefully, find some new ones to try.
-I loved visiting Berry Patch Farms in Brighton for strawberry picking.
-I follow them on Facebook to stay up to date on their crops and their first pick will be happening soon.
-I hope I can try picking their other varieties of berries this year and visit more frequently.
-Every weekend if possible.
-It really is such a special experience to pick your own food right off the plant.
+Visiting Berry Patch Farms in Brighton for strawberry picking is one of my favorite

 6. Garden of the Gods Manitou Springs